ZebMcKayhan/WireguardManager/README.md

 **Note** For wgm to be able to do routing based on ipsets the peer(s) must be in policy mode.
 If you want to keep your peer in auto=y (all) mode then below is not going to work, instead look at reverse policy based routing, there are examples for ipset rules there.

 wgm offers capabilities to do routing based on these IPSETs.
 A couple of things need to happen for IPSET based routing to work:
-1. a rule in the firewall is setup to mark packages with a destination or source adress/port matching an IP/port in IPSET.
+1. a rule in the firewall is setup to mark packets with a destination or source adress/port matching an IP/port in IPSET.
 The mark is set based on where you wish to route matching IPs.
-2. a routing rule is setup to direct packages with a specific mark to a specific routing table.
+2. a routing rule is setup to direct packets with a specific mark to a specific routing table.
 3. rp_filter needs to be disabled (or set to loose) for interfaces where IPSETs are routed out.

 wgm will handle number 1 completally, so you dont have to worry about that. it will partally handle 2 and 3 but not for all use cases.